On the quasi-isometric classification of locally compact groups: Quasi-isometric rigidity of trees

-Consider an action $\alpha$ of $\tilde{G}$ as in (\ref{scclf2}).
-Set $W=N\cap\Ker(\alpha)$.
-Then the action of $N/W$ on $X$ is free: indeed, if an element of $N$ fixes a point, then it fixes a vertex in the main orbit and hence fixes all vertices in the main orbit, hence acts as the identity.

-So $G=\tilde{G}/N$ acts continuously properly cocompactly on $N\backslash X$, which is a simplicial 2-complex as $N/W$ acts freely on $X$.
+So $G=\tilde{G}/N$ acts continuously properly cocompactly on $N\backslash X$, which is a simplicial 2-complex as $N$ acts freely on $X$.
 Now we have, fixing an implicit base-point in $X$

-Since $\pi_1(N\backslash X)\simeq N/W$, we deduce that $H^1(X,A)=0$.
+Since $\pi_1(N\backslash X)\simeq N$, we deduce that $H^1(X,A)=0$.

-Conversely suppose (\ref{lfh}), denote by $\alpha$ the action of $G$ on $X$.
+Conversely suppose (\ref{lfh}), denote by $\alpha$ the action of $G$ on $X$ and $W$ its kernel.
 Fixing a base-vertex in $X$, let $\tilde{X}$ be the universal covering.
 Let $H$ be the group of automorphisms of $\tilde{X}$ that induce an element of $\alpha(G)$.
 It is a closed subgroup and is cocompact on $\tilde{X}$; its projection $\rho$ to $\alpha(G)$ is surjective.
 Let be the fibre product of $G$ and $H$ over $\alpha(G)$.
-Then it contains $K\times\{1\}$ as a compact normal subgroup, and the quotient is canonically isomorphic to $H$.
+Then it contains $W\times\{1\}$ as a compact normal subgroup, and the quotient is canonically isomorphic to $H$.
 The kernel of the projection $\tilde{G}\to G$ is equal to $\{1\}\times\Ker(\rho)$, which is discrete and consists of deck transformations of the covering $\tilde{X}\to X$ and is in particular isomorphic to $\pi_1(X)$.
 Again using (\ref{h1}), we obtain that $\Hom(N,A)=\{0\}$. \end{proof}

-\begin{remark} In case $A$ is the trivial group, Proposition \ref{cara2} just characterizes CGLC-groups among LC-groups with compact identity component.
+\begin{remark} In case $A$ is the trivial group, both (\ref{cna}) and (\ref{lfh}) of Proposition \ref{cara2} hold.
 At the opposite, keeping in mind that any nontrivial abelian group $B$ satisfies $\Hom(B,\mathbf{Q}/\Z)\neq 0$, the case $A=\mathbf{Q}/\Z$ of Proposition \ref{cara2} characterizes locally compact groups with compact identity component that are of type $\textnormal{FP}_2$; for $A=\Z/2\Z$ it characterizes CGLC-groups with compact identity component that are of type $\textnormal{FP}_2$ mod~2. \end{remark}